shyammaurya1/Odoo/custom module/create custom module.md

 <h1> Step 2 </h1>
 Open folder "custom"
-Again create a new folder name it as "om_hospital"
+Again create a new folder name it as "test1"

 <h1> step 3 </h1>
-Open folder "om_hospital"
+Open folder "test1"
 create a file as "__manifest__.py "

 write details of your module in this format :